Mikeware/SpaceBattleArena/doc/server/config.md

 ###auto_start = boolean
 When set to true the game/round will automatically start when the server is run.
 Otherwise, it will wait for you to press the space key.

+This value is set to *false* if tournament is set to *true*.

 ###allow_after_start = boolean
 Can players join the server after the game has already started?

+###disconnect_on_death = boolean
+Determines if a player will be completely disconnected from the server when they die.

+###reset_score_on_death = boolean
+Will a player's score reset to 0 when they die.

+###points_lost_on_death = positive integer
+Number of points a player loses when they die.
+Should be a **positive** integer or zero.

+###points_initial = positive integer
+Number of points each player should start with.
+Should be a **positive** integer or zero.

+###primary_victory_attr = string
+This represents what the primary victory condition should be.
+For basic games, this will either be **score** or **bestscore**.
+Which either represents their current score or the best score they've achieved between deaths.
+Other games may have other attributes which can be inspected.

+###primary_victory_highest = boolean
+Represents if the primary victory condition is sorted from highest to lowest (this is usually the case).

+###secondary_victory_attr = string
+This represents what should break ties on the primary victory condition.
+For basic games, this is usually **deaths**, but could also be **bestscore** for instance.

+###secondary_victory_highest = boolean
+Represents if the secondary victory condition is sorted from highest to lowest.
+For instance, if you wanted least deaths to be the tie-breaker, then you would set the secondary victory condition to be **deaths** and this value to be **false**.

 <a name="tournament"></a>[Tournament]